-"Telling the Italians!"
-American political cartoon published in 1938.
+"Telling the Italians!", Produced by Clifford Berryman, American Cartoonist, 1938.

 - 48. This cartoon is best understood in the context of which of the following events? - (A) Treaty of Brest-Litovsk - (B) Tripartite Pact - (C) Anti-Comintern Pact - (D) The Munich Conference - 49.
 The cartoonist implies which of the following claims about Mussolini? - (A) He was responsible for Germany's military successes. - (B) He was primarily responsible for the start of World War II. - (C) He employs propaganda to mislead his people. - (D) He held more popularity in Europe than did Hitler.